 by Aidan Oliss ’23

 Whether you’re a freshman just starting your path at Saint Ignatius High School or a sophomore that’s starting to figure out where you fit best, we have interviewed some seniors to see what advice they have for lower classmen.
-From these interviews we have found four main takeaways.
+From these interviews, we have found four main takeaways.
 First, get involved.
 Getting involved is much easier than you may think.
-There are an abundance of opportunities and options for every student.
-One of the great reasons for having so many opportunities is how you can experiment and find what you like and don’t like.
-There is also always room for new opportunities.
+There is an abundance of opportunities and options for every student.
+With so many opportunities, you can experiment and find what you like.
 Getting involved helps you find the things you’re interested in and allows you to grow and learn new skills.
 I know from personal experience that my growth can be tied to my involvement and my decision to utilize these opportunities.
 Getting involved has made me a much happier, self-confident, and more driven person.
-At first, I was worried that I would be judged for getting involved in clubs but I realized that my fears were unfounded.
+At first, I was worried that I would be judged for getting involved in clubs, but I realized that my fears were unfounded.
 I can now confidently say the best thing I did at Saint Ignatius was get involved.

 Lastly, challenge yourself.
-Sometimes students want to take the easy and comfortable path but it actually feels so much more satisfying, fulfilling, and rewarding to challenge yourself.
-The most rewarding things in life are the things you worked hard for and did not come easily.
+Sometimes, students want to take the easy and comfortable path, but it feels so much more satisfying, fulfilling, and rewarding to challenge yourself.
+The most rewarding things in life are the things for which you worked hard and did not come easily.
 Step outside your comfort zone and challenge yourself to take harder classes, apply for leadership positions, and take initiative at the school.
-It isn’t as intimidating as it may seem–I guarantee you–and you will be so proud of yourself for having done it.
-By challenging yourself it allows you to see how much talent and capability you really have.
+It isn’t as intimidating as it may seem – I guarantee you – and you will be so proud of yourself for having done it.
+By challenging yourself, it allows you to see how much talent and capability you have.
 You all have a lot of talent and capability that you have yet to realize.

 Before you know it, you’ll be upperclassmen running the school.
 One thing all seniors can agree on is that the four years go by so fast.
-The world is truly at your feet and I implore you to take advantage of this now.
+The world is truly at your feet, and I implore you to take advantage of it now.